Peter-Walsh/About/README.md

 ### What is this place

-The reason I gravitate toward computer science is, simply put, because I like to build stuff.
-Throughout my undergrad, I've spent a great deal of time building toy projects that both incorporate ideas from my coursework, as well as new technologies I haven't officially covered yet.
+This is where I store all the source code for the projects I've been working on in both my coursework and spare time.
+I've spent a great deal of time building toy projects that both incorporate ideas from my coursework, as well as new technologies I haven't officially covered yet.
 These toy projects needed a better place to live than on my local machine, and GitHub was the perfect place.
 Table of contents for my other repositories coming soon...